-HTML5 Rendering Libraries Gian Biondi The application we are developing needs to not only store sheet music but also display it.
+Musical Rendering Libraries Gian Biondi The application we are developing needs to not only store sheet music but also display it.
 There are many applications and even formats geared toward musical engraving.
 Musical engraving is the art of drawing musical notation usually for mechanical reproduction.
 Most tools render music in a static format, such as in PDF format.
 The iOS application we are developing is meant to render scores dynamically, allowing for features like zooming and scrolling, so a static image isn’t enough.
 A lot of applications exist that display music on a screen as we are seeking to do.
 Most of them utilize a custom solution.
 As a result there isn’t much in terms of selection for rendering libraries for musical score.
 This paper will discuss some rendering libraries.
 JMSL JMSL, or the Java Musical Specification Language, is a Java API for music composition and performance.
 JMSL is used for making standalone applications and web applets.
 JMSL is based on HMSL, or Hierarchical Music Specification Language.
 The notion of hierarchies is a key one in JMSL.
 A hierarchy is simply a collection of parent/child relationships.
 A song form provides a simple example, where a parent called mySong might have four children: verse1, chorus, verse2, and chorus.
-In JMSL, mySong would probably be a SequentialCollection.
+In JMSL, mySong stored as a SequentialCollection.
 Through the power of Java, JMSL has many features.
 For our purposes it may be too much.
-While it can do it adequately, it gives very little focus on rendering music visually and more on creating and playing music.
+While it does render music visually, it has many more features geared for creating and playing music as well as for analyzing music and sounds.
 Unfortunately it is not free.
 The API costs $55 for students and $120 for developers.
-As such, it is disqualified by cost.
+As such, cost may be a disqualifying factor along with the sheer size of the libary.
+Below is Java code demonstrating some JMSL functionality.
+The code here creates a mixer object and loads a musical score into it for editing, display or analysis.